 Young People and Heart Health

 February is American Heart Month.
-For many years, it has been known that adults over the age of 65 are most at risk for heart disease.
+For a long time, heart disease has been considered to be something that mainly affects adults over the age of 65.
 According to the Centers for Disease Control and Prevention (CDC), on average, U.S. adults have hearts that perform at a level about seven years older than they should.
-Because of this, the prevalence of heart issues in young people is increasing.
+Because of this, the prevalence of heart issues in young people is on the rise.
 In fact, according to the Cardio Metabolic Institute, one in five heart attacks occur in adults younger than 40 years of age.

 Dr. Christopher Powers, an OSF HealthCare cardiovascular disease specialist, says that being proactive early in life is crucial to keeping your heart healthy for years to come.
 One piece of advice includes aiming to eliminate the overconsumption of energy drinks.